Taking a Sahara Desert tour and riding camels into the orange-hued sand dunes was a big bucket list item of mine.

 If you’ve romanticized a camel ride in the desert, let me demystify that for you.
 This is no pleasant horse ride through a field.

-Anyway, the next day, I was given the option to ride on the roof of their ATV or get back on a camel – you better believe I chose the roof (mostly to avoid the creepy guide).
+Anyway, the next day, I was given the option to ride on the roof of their ATV or go back the same way doing a camel trek – you better believe I chose the roof (though TBH, that was mostly to avoid the creepy guide).

-Despite my complaining about the discomfort, however, I’d do it again – the views are simply that magical.
+Despite my complaining about the discomfort, however, I’d do it again – the views are simply that magical, and the camel ride — as uncomfortable as it is — is a huge part of the desert experience.

 I did my Sahara Desert tour in July… aka the stupidest time in the world to go to Morocco.